FourierFlows/GeophysicalFlows.jl/paper/paper.md

 of diagnostics throughout the modules are used to compute quantities like energy, enstrophy, dissipation, etc.

-![Snapshots from a nonlinearly equilibrated simulation of the Eady instability over a meridional ridge.
+![Potential vorticity snapshots from a nonlinearly equilibrated simulation of the Eady instability over a meridional ridge.
 Simulation used `MultiLayerQG` module of `GeophysicalFlows.jl`.
 The Eady problem was approximated here using 5 layers stacked up in the vertical.
 Each layer was simulated with 512² grid-points.
 Plots were made with the `Plots.jl` Julia package, which utilizes the `cmocean` colormaps collection [@Thyng2016].
-Scripts to reproduce the simulation reside in the repository `github.com/FourierFlows/MultilayerQG-example`.
+Scripts to reproduce the simulation reside in the repository `github.com/FourierFlows/MultilayerQG-example`. \label{fig1}](PV_eady_nlayers5.png)
-\label{fig1}](PV_eady_nlayers5.png)

 # State of the field

-`GeophysicalFlows.jl` is a unique Julia package and shares similarities in functionality to the Python package `pyqg` [@pyqg].
+`GeophysicalFlows.jl` is a unique Julia package that shares some features and similarities with other packages.

+- Python package `pyqg` [@pyqg].

 Beyond their base language, the major differences between these packages are that `GeophysicalFlows.jl` can be run on GPUs or CPUs and leverages a separate package (`FourierFlows.jl`; which is continuously developed) to solve differential equations and compute diagnostics, while `pyqg` can only be run on CPUs and uses a self-contained kernel.